➡️ Want more of a step by step walkthrough? Check out my ongoing series on resin starting here with that tools I use.

 As you stir, remember that you’re not beating eggs or whipping cream: you’re combining two parts of a chemical reaction.
 Be deliberate, slow, and safe.
 The thickness of your resin may make bubbles as you work, and that’s okay.
 Slowly incorporate the two components, scraping the bottom and sides of the cup until the resin is clear.

 Thinner resin forms fewer bubbles, but you may still encounter micro bubbles.
 Either way, air bubbles cause air pockets that interfere with the clarity and smoothness of your resin.
 Heat makes the bubbles rise to the top and pops them.
-You’re best off using a combination of a torch (I use a long necked grill lighter) and a heat gun.
+You’re best off using a combination of a torch (I use a butane torch but a long necked grill lighter) and a heat gun.
 Don’t hold the heat in one place too long though since the resin can burn.

 If you want add-ins like flowers or color, you’ll want to prep those in advance.
 I usually prep my add-ins after mixing the resin so it can rest.
 Mica pigments are a great place to start.
 Add a small amount of powder to a small cup of resin and mix well.